bvaughn/palettable/README.md

 ## Overview

 In your project's Gruntfile, add a section named `palettable` to the data object passed into `grunt.initConfig()`.
-This example illustrates the minimal configuration:
+Although Palettable does not *require* any configuration settings it is recommended to specify the location of your project's stylesheets as follows:

 ```js
 grunt.initConfig({